rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/windows-clusters/_index.md

 title: Configuring Custom Clusters for Windows
 weight: 2600
 ---

+_Available as of v2.1.0_

-When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, you have the option of configuring it to support Windows Server hosts as Kubernetes workers.
-Using this feature, you can provision a custom Kubernetes cluster with a mix of Linux and Windows nodes.
+When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, you can use a mix of Linux and Windows hosts as your cluster nodes.

+This guide walks you through create of a custom cluster that includes 3 nodes: a Linux node, which serves as a Kubernetes control plane node; another Linux node, which serves as a Kubernetes worker used to support Ingress for the cluster; and a Windows node, which is assigned the Kubernetes worker role and runs your Windows containers.

 >**Notes:**
 >